Button clicks that feel satisfying

 Thomas had a thoughtful response that shaped our final approach:

 I think the goal of the non-primary buttons is to make the primary action stand out more.
-We do not want it to feel too serious but we also do not want any confusion as to what you should probably click.
+We don’t want it to feel too serious but we also don’t want any confusion as to what you should probably click.

-Look at the top example: it is obvious what path we are suggesting you should take by coupling the green button with a less in-your-face gray ghost button.
+Look at the top example: it’s obvious what path we’re suggesting you should take by coupling the green button with a less in-your-face gray ghost button.
 The bottom example shows what happens when both options compete for attention - the decision becomes less obvious.

 The psychology here is real.
 Research on micro-interactions confirms that when users see clear visual hierarchy, they complete tasks faster and with less cognitive load.
 When everything demands attention, nothing gets it.